dimitrakonsta/process-oriented-cloud-evaluation/README.md

 ----------
 Plots of 2D histograms of cloud reflectance and cloud cover.
 An output example can be found in https://github.com/dimitrakonsta/process-oriented-cloud-evaluation/tree/master/images

-Is a script to draw a figure in the paper included ?: No
+Is a script to draw a figure in the paper included ?: Yes